-The Board ensures that an annual review, either internally conducted or externally commissioned, is conducted independently of management to ensure that they are aligned with the recommendations made in accordance with the remuneration frameworks and remuneration packages for Directors and key senior management executives and to assess the compliance of the Company's remuneration policies with any relevant regulations and guidelines issued by the MAS.
+The Board ensures that an annual review, either internally conducted or externally commissioned, is conducted independently of management to ensure that they are aligned with the recommendations made in accordance with the remuneration frameworks and remuneration packages for Directors and key senior management executives and to assess the compliance of the Company's remuneration policies with any relevant regulations and guidelines issued by MAS.

-In 2022, Wills Towers Watson provided independent advisory services on the Great Eastern Group's executive compensation framework to ensure greater alignment of pay policies and practices with market and to assess the compliance of the Company's remuneration policies with any relevant regulations and guidelines issued by the MAS.
-Wills Towers Watson is not related to the Company and the Company is not aware of any business or personal relationship between Wills Towers Watson and the Company's Directors and key senior management executives.
+In 2023, Willis Towers Watson Consulting (Singapore) Pte Ltd ("Wills Towers Watson") provided independent advisory services on the Great Eastern Group's executive compensation framework to ensure greater alignment of pay policies and practices with market and to assess the compliance of the Company's remuneration policies with any relevant regulations and guidelines issued by MAS.
+Wills Towers Watson is not related to the Company and the Company is not aware of any business or personal relationships between Wills Towers Watson and any of the Company's Directors and key senior management executives.